 Sufficiently warmed up and acquainted with some of the natural wildlife, carry on down to Flamingo, where a pre-arranged guided tour of the surrounding mangrove islands will pique your interest.
 Drift along the estuaries, discover secluded bays, and even catch a few afternoon Z’s on the elevated chickees built over the lulling waters.Read more

 After checking in at your secluded resort, it’s time to make a tough decision; snorkel or scuba?
-Whichever one you pick, rest assured knowing that we’re in contact with a variety of schools and stores that will be more than willing to aid your exploration of Key Largo’s magnificent off-shore reefs, and all the tropical sea life that they harbor.
+Whichever one you pick, rest assured knowing that we’re in contact with a variety of schools and shops that will be more than willing to aid your exploration of Key Largo’s magnificent off-shore reefs, and all the tropical sea life that they harbour.

 RIDE THE SURF